In this article

 How does it do this?
 Here's a quick rundown of the biggest ways brand awareness can help your company.

 Who would you trust more to buy something from – some random person on the internet or a good friend you've known for years?
 Probably the good friend, right?
 You know them and trust they won't rip you off or take your money and run.

-Same thing goes with brands.
-According to a 2019 report from Edelman, 81% of consumers said trust is a deciding factor in their brand buying decision.
+The same thing goes for brands.
+According to a 2019 report from Edelman, 81% of consumers said trust is a deciding factor in their brand-buying decision.
 That's a whole lot of people who need to know and trust your brand before they become a customer.